Shaher-11/RPG-game/README.md

 # RPG-game

-> This is the JavaScript capstone project in microverse, the project is a  game built using the Phaser 3 Framework and javascript
+> This a web based game built with JavaScript and phaser.js, the game conisits of number of features and option and it is a single player game,
+>
 ![screenshot](./ss.JPG)